 Life is a gradual process of evolution and extinction.
 Every species on earth forms an important part of the ecosystem.
 The disappearance of a species can lead to an ecological imbalance.
+Sometimes we find species we thought were extinct to be alive.
+But sadly that is too often not the case.
 Today we discuss the top ten extinct animals.

 Several causes are responsible for the extinction of animals and birds.
 Natural as well as man-made factors together contributed in causing many animals and birds to become extinct.
 Habitat loss, rapid growth of human population, commercial exploitation of animals, pollution, diseases, introduction of non-native species of animals, and climate change are the factors responsible for extinction of animals and birds.

 Dodo: It was discovered in 1505 by Portuguese explorers on the island of Mauritius.
 This flightless bird weighed about fifty pounds.
 Introduction of non-native animals such as pigs, monkeys, and rats endangered their existence.
 The dodo’s eggs were fed upon by these introduced creatures.
 The last dodo was sighted in 1681.